Iran says it will give US talks about nuclear plans a 'genuine chance'

 At the same time, Iran and allied groups have been weakened by the military offensives Israel has launched across the region, including air strikes in Iran, after being attacked from Gaza by Palestinian militant group Hamas in October 2023.

-Iranian state media said the talks would be led by Foreign Minister Abbas Araqchi and US special envoy Steve Witkoff, with Omani Foreign Minister Badr al-Busaidi as intermediary.
+Iranian state media said the talks would be led by Foreign Minister Abbas Araqchi and Witkoff, with Omani Foreign Minister Badr al-Busaidi as intermediary.

 The Iranian foreign ministry said on Friday the US should value the Islamic Republic's decision to engage in talks despite what it called Washington's "prevailing confrontational hoopla".